Sophie-Villerot/UrbanAtlas_Sentinel_Optimization/README.md

 ### Going further

 Could be taken into account:
-- For each Sentinel image, the cloud mask.
+- For each Sentinel image, the cloud mask (i.e. removing all cloudy images or part of them, and interpolating or replacing them with overlapping images);
+- The number of pipelines available for the processing (i.e. how to break the all FUAs ensemble into smaller chunks while minimising the amount of tiles to reprocess).

-Instead of L2A images, L3 weekly/monthly average could be used.
+Instead of L2A images, level L3 images (nterpolated weekly/monthly) average could be used.

 ## Bibliography